kmeisthax/icCanvas/README.md

 ##Building

 1. Install cmake
-2. Run the script of your choice to create the build system
+2. Run the script of your choice to create the build system (xxx-configure)
-3. Compile icCanvas with the build system
+3. Compile icCanvas with the generated build system (xxx-make)

+Build products will appear in the build/xxx directory for your platform.

 ##Requirements